tupelo-schneck/its-electric/trunk/README.txt

-(2) Next you'll need to set up the "it's electric" web files its-electric.html and its-electric.js.
+(2) Next you'll need to set up the "it's electric" web files its-electric.html and its-electric.js (and also the "wait icon" wait20.gif).
 You may need to edit its-electric.html and tell it how to contact the datasource server you set up in part (1); it comes looking for "http://localhost:8081" which may work fine for you, but will certainly need to be changed if you want your data accessible over the Internet---it's a client-side process to get the data and pass it to the chart.

 Even if you're just looking at the data yourself, you may want to access the files through a webserver.
 (On a Mac, this just means